kwanty/keras-autotuner-dataset-parametrization/README.md

 Noise variation (strength of the augmentation) could be threaded as a hyperparameter and can be optimized by the tuner.

-In the standard tuner configuration, the dataset is provided as a parameter to the `tuner.search(img_train, img_labe, ...)` method.
+In the standard tuner configuration, the dataset is provided as a parameter to the `tuner.search(img_train, img_label, ...)` method.
 In this way you are not able to generate dataset per each training episode.
 It is impossible to pass hyperparameters to the dataset.

 ## The Solution